romeerez/orchid-orm/packages/docs/src/guide/migration-commands.md

 npm run db rollback
 ```

-Pass a number to revert multiple last applied migrations, or pass 'all' to revert all of them:
+Pass a number to revert multiple last applied migrations, or pass `all` to revert all of them:

 ```sh
 npm run db rollback 3